ycechungAI/goose/documentation/blog/2025-06-16-multi-model-in-goose/index.md

 ---

-We'll keep sharing what we're learning as we build toward more dynamic useful AI agents.
-If you're experimenting with multi-model setups, [share](https://discord.gg/block-opensource) what's working and what isn't.
+If you're experimenting with multi-model setups, [share what's working and what isn't](https://discord.gg/block-opensource).

 <head>